Port of Hull: King George Dock (1914–)

 Construction of the dock was contracted to S. Pearson & Son in 1906, with an estimated value of £850,000.
 At the same time, the Great Central Railway's rival, Immingham Dock, was under construction on the south bank of the Humber.
 Most of the dock site was beyond the bank of the Humber as it then existed, requiring reclamation of ground from the Humber foreshore.
 Two temporary banks were constructed, enclosing 30 and 50 acre, plus a timber dam beyond the southernmost bank closing off the soon-to-be-constructed lock.
-The underlying glacial geology of the Humber, due to underground water pressure, was weak and quicksand strata.
+Due to underground water pressure, the underlying glacial geology of the Humber was weak, containing strata of quicksand.
 By early 1911 the embankments enclosing the new dock area were nearly complete. as were most of the excavations for the dock itself, and the dock's walls.
 The dock's lock required insertion of steel sheet piles as far as 47 ft below the bottom of the lock to create a watertight surround for the construction, as a result of water containing gravel in the underlying geology.
 The dock walls were of concrete, faced and coped with Staffordshire blue bricks and granite.
 Some dock walls were built as sloped constructions, with blue gum timber wharfing, due to poor ground conditions preventing satisfactory foundations.

 As built in 1914, the dock had a water area of 53 acres and consisted of a central area of around 1000 by 1050 ft connected to the river by a lock running north-east to south-west.
 Two main arms to the north-east and north-west were initially constructed, both around 1350 ft long.
 The western arm had warehousing facilities, while the central and eastern part of the northernmost quay had six coaling berths designed to allow ships to dock diagonally at the dockside.
 The main lock was itself 750 by 85 ft long divided into two sections of 500 and 250 ft by another set of gates.
 Water depth in the lock would be between 19.75 and 42.25 ft between low water and high spring tides, while the dock itself was to be maintained at a minimum depth of 32 ft 8 in.
 The design allowed for expansion through two further arms to the south-east and south-west, giving a potential ultimate area of around 85 acres.
 Two graving docks were sited at the eastern end of the north-eastern arm of 550 by 66 ft and 450 by 72 ft, each with a water depth of up to 22 ft.